Fractured Magic: Egil Interlude V

 “You have no claim to my thoughts,” Leandros said coldly, “And no right to my reasons.”

-“Maybe not,” Roman said with a sigh, “But I have my own reasons for going to Orean.
-What happens if those reasons clash?"
+“Maybe not,” Roman said, “But I have my own reasons for going to Orean.
+I just hope our goals won’t conflict.”

-Leandros' expression twisted briefly, as if he was in pain, and then he looked away.
-"You should leave.
-I have nothing more to say to you."
+“You should go.
+I have nothing more to say to you.”

 No matter how urgent the shouts grew, Egil didn’t rush, didn’t reveal himself.
-Though he hadn’t encountered them personally, he’d heard of creatures in this ancient forest that used compassion as bait, mimicking the sounds of people in distress to lure prey deeper.
-This being some trick of the wood’s made more sense than the alternative: that strangers had made it this deep inside.
-And they could only be strangers; anyone born to the forest knew better than to shout in it.
+Though he hadn’t encountered them personally, he’d heard of creatures in this old forest that used compassion as bait, mimicking the sounds of people in distress to lure prey deeper.
+This being some trick of the wood’s certainly made more sense than the alternative: that strangers had made it this deep inside.
+And they could only be strangers; anyone else would know better than to shout here.

 He didn’t know what he’d expected to see when he finally reached the source of the noise, but three finely-dressed alfar fighting an angry saelcla wasn’t it.
 The bear-like creature towered over them, swiping at the alfar with massive claws.
-It only took one glance at the stiff way they held their swords to know who would win this fight.
+It only took one glance at their stiff sword forms to know who would win this fight.

-A fourth boy stood at the back of the group, far from the saelcla.
+A fourth boy stood at the back, far from the saelcla.
 Instead of wielding a sword, he clung to the reigns of their spooked horses, single-handedly keeping all four from running off.
 Egil crept around the edge of the clearing to him, ripping a large frond from a fern as he went, and whistled to get the boy’s attention.

 “Give me your matchbox,” he whispered.

 “A matchbox.
-You have one somewhere, don’t you?
+You have one, don’t you?
 Give it to me.”

 “Who are you?”